jo-inge-arnes/simplehunts/README.md

 		java -jar csvgenerate.jar 20000 0.5 evaluation.csv

 	The first parameter (20000) is for generating 20000 random records.
-	The second parameter means a distribution of 50% true records (matching ME criteria) The third parameter is the output file name
+	The second parameter means a distribution of 50% true records (matching ME criteria).
+	The third parameter is the output file name.

 2. Learning algorithm (Hunt's algorithm)